Cozy Peach Kitchen

 Labeled ingredients to make quinoa taco salad.

-• Quinoa: Any variety of dry quinoa will work.
+• Quinoa: Any variety of quinoa works.

 • Fire-roasted tomatoes: Because tomatoes are acidic, a lot of Instant Pot recipes stir them in after cooking grains or beans.
 I did not run into any problems with adding tomatoes directly to the other ingredients when testing this recipe.